WCAG 2.2 Compliance, Explained

 What is WCAG Compliance?

-Although the term “WCAG compliance” is often used when people talk about website accessibility, “WCAG conformance” is a more accurate term.
+Although “WCAG compliance” is often used when discussing website accessibility, “WCAG conformance” is a more accurate term.
 That’s because WCAG is a voluntary standard — not a law.

-To get started, you’ll need to understand how WCAG is organized.
+To get closer to WCAG conformance, you’ll need to understand how WCAG guidelines are organized.

 • Level A is the least strict conformance level.
 It addresses essential issues that are likely to impact a large number of users.
 Examples of Level A criteria include requirements for alt text and descriptive page titles.